uiuckimlab/PAPRAS-V0-Public/README.md

 ## Citation
-Please cite this paper in your publications if PAPRAS helps your research.
+This repository is based on [PAPRAS](https://uiuckimlab.github.io/papras-pages/).
+If you find this code useful in your research, please consider citing:

     @misc{kim2023paprasplugandplayroboticarm,
          title={PAPRAS: Plug-And-Play Robotic Arm System},